A booming city of sunshine, scenery, arts and heritage

 Things to do: Mackay

-Located in the heart of Mackay’s city centre, the Bluewater Lagoon is a family-friendly spot.
-There are three swimming pools with shallow and deep water areas, a spectacular waterfall connecting the two main lagoon areas and a children’s water playground.
+In the heart of Mackay’s city centre, the Bluewater Lagoon is a family-friendly spot with three tiered pools overlooking the Pioneer River.
+A spectacular waterfall connects the two main lagoon areas and a children’s water playground.
+The pools go from shallow to deep and are accessible for all ages and abilities.
 There are shaded barbecue areas, changing rooms and toilet facilities – and best of all, it's free.

-There are few places you have a better chance of sighting one of Australia’s most elusive marsupials, the platypus.
-Eungella National Park is just an hour’s drive west of Mackay.
+Want a chance to spot the notoriously elusive platypus in the wild?
+Head to Eungella National Park, just an hour’s drive west of Mackay.
 Hike the Mackay Highlands Great Walk (the entire trail is 56km, but there are plenty of short sections you can tackle) to see some of its 860 plant species and abundant wildlife.
 If the platypuses are bashful, the stunning views over the Pioneer Valley will make the effort more than worth it.

 There are plenty of barramundi in the Kinchant and Teemburra Dams.
 Kinchant is just a 40-minute drive south of Mackay and is renowned for its abundance of barramundi and sooty grunter.
 The Australian Fishing Championships recently named Kinchant Dam one of the best locations in Australia for catching the elusive fish.